Published: October 10, 2016 • Last updated: September 13, 2019 at 16:16 pm

 I could see lots of equity in their home, so I was sure we could place them with an alternative lender in October, provided of course they paid off their consumer proposal early.
 They wanted an idea what the rate might be at that time.
-I said around 4.84% for a one year term.
+I suggested a competitive rate for a one year term.

 Back in April, their credit scores were in the mid to high 500’s.
 They also were maxed out on some consumer debt.
 They wanted to take action then and there.

 Whereas no big bank would touch this mortgage application, the alternative lenders were all anxious to win their business!
-We settled with XCEED mortgage corporation, who offered a two year mortgage for $485,000 at a rate of only 3.79%.
+We settled with XCEED mortgage corporation, who offered a two year mortgage for $485,000 at a very competitive rate.

 The new combined monthly payment is only $2,249.
 Considering their current first mortgage alone of $383,000 has a monthly payment of $1,943 this is a huge win.